What are Dim Sum Bonds?

 - The hong kong law applies that governs the issuance of these bonds.

 - The investor for dim sum bonds is small and still evolving. it includes commercial banks, private banking clients, international investors as compared to the US bond market, which has a very large and diversified institutional investor base.

 - The tenor of these bonds mostly ranges to 3 years or below as most of the dim sum bond issuers raise renminbi funds to support ongoing investment projects or for meeting day to day working capital.

 - Covenant is relaxed for high yield issuers, but there are strong demand and increasing market pressure for tighter covenants on high yield issuers.

 - Investors’ protection mechanism (e.g., investor meeting, trustee responsibilities) is still evolving as compared to the US Bond market, which is quite efficient with a proven track record.

-- To facilitate the issuance of dim sum bond china firms set up subsidiaries or special purpose vehicles to raise Chinese yuan in the offshore market.
+- To facilitate the issuance of dim sum bond china firms set up subsidiaries or SPV to raise Chinese yuan in the offshore market.

 Factors Affecting Demand of Dim Sum Bonds